PlatterDataset/PlatterDataset/README.md

 Seoul: https://drive.google.com/file/d/1jwuLS6r7BoW3qCFak3k9XjlsIp77pFzP/view?usp=sharing

-Codes for features are in: https://github.com/PlatterDataset/feature Features include blur, noise, freeze and synchronization
+Codes for features are in: https://github.com/PlatterDataset/feature

+Features include blur, noise, freeze and synchronization

+original data-part1 includes the original results of human manually recorded video computed using our metrics.

 <!--
 **PlatterDataset/PlatterDataset** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.